OwenMastropietro/Topological-Sorting/README.md

 - *The above mentioned algorithms will run in O(|v| + |E|) for both the iterative and recursive approaches.*

 ## Topological Sorting Algorithms
-- Recursive Depth-First Search on a DAG:
+- Using a Recursive Depth-First Search on a DAG.
 ```c++
 static void DFS_topological_sort(Graph g)
 {